Skip to main content

 Does this include quote follow-up?

 Yes.
 Roofing leads often need fast response, estimate scheduling, and follow-up after the quote.
-Stan Consulting can connect Google Ads to the follow-up path so paid demand does not stop at the first call.
+Stan Consulting can connect Google Ads to the follow-up handoff so paid demand does not stop at the first call.

 How do we start?

-Send the roofing website, service area, Google Ads account context if available, call handling notes, and the estimate request problem through the request form.
+Share the roofing website, service area, Google Ads account context if available, call handling notes, and the estimate request problem through the request form.

-Send the roofing website, service area, and current Google Ads context.
+Share the roofing website, service area, and current Google Ads context.

 Stan Consulting will scope the paid search, landing page, tracking, intake, and quote follow-up work around qualified roofing calls and estimate requests.